Famous Studios: Later period and sales of cartoon libraries

-Seymour Kneitel died of a heart attack in 1964, and Paramount brought in comic book veteran Howard Post to run the cartoon studio.
+Seymour Kneitel died of a heart attack in 1964, and Paramount brought in comic-book veteran Howard Post to run the cartoon studio.
 Under Post's supervision, Paramount began new cartoon series and characters such as Swifty and Shorty and Honey Halfwitch (the latter having originated from the Modern Madcaps series in the 1965 short Poor Little Witch Girl), and allowed comic strip artist Jack Mendelsohn to direct two well-received cartoons based upon children's imaginations and drawing styles: The Story of George Washington and A Leak in the Dike (both 1965).
+Around the same time, Paramount would also distribute the Nudnik cartoons from Rembrandt Films.

-However, Post left the studio due to internal conflicts with the Paramount staff.
+Post left the studio due to internal conflicts with the Paramount staff.
 His replacement was Shamus Culhane, a veteran of the Fleischer Studios.
 Culhane completed a few films that Post started and then ignored the rule book and made films that were very different from the previous regime.
 In 1966, the studio subcontracted The Mighty Thor cartoons from Grantray-Lawrence Animation, producers of the animated television series The Marvel Super Heroes.
-In 1967, Culhane directed another short based upon children's art, My Daddy, the Astronaut, which became Paramount's first film to be shown at an animation festival.
+In 1967, Culhane directed another short based on children's art, My Daddy, the Astronaut, which became Paramount's first film to be shown at an animation festival.
 However, when Paramount's board of directors rejected a proposal to produce episodes for a second Grantray-Lawrence series, Spider-Man, Culhane quit the studio, and was succeeded by former Terrytoons animator Ralph Bakshi in mid-1967.

-Although Bakshi quickly put several experimental shorts into production, by the winter of 1968, Paramount's new owners, Gulf+Western, had begun the process of shutting down the animation studio, a task completed in December.
+In 1967, Paramount radically revamped its short-subject release schedule to reflect all-new attractions.
+Black-and-white subjects were discontinued, as were all cartoon reissues (such as the "Popeye Champions").
+The studio retired the Noveltoons and Modern Madcaps series, replacing them with Go Go Toons, Merry Makers, and Fractured Fables.
+Ralph Bakshi quickly put several shorts into production, experimenting with new characters and ideas, but by late 1967 Paramount's new owners, Gulf+Western, had decided to shut down the animation studio, a task completed in December.
 The last cartoon from Paramount Cartoon Studios, Mouse Trek, the finale of the Fractured Fables series, premiered on December 31, 1967.